schorschii/OCO-Server/docs/Packages.md

 - silent MSI installation: `msiexec /quiet /i package.msi`
 - silent MSI repair: `msiexec /quiet /f package.msi` or `msiexec /quiet /f {PRODUCT-GUID}`
 - silent MSI uninstallation: `msiexec /quiet /x package.msi` or `msiexec /quiet /x {PRODUCT-GUID}`
   - It is easier to uninstall `.msi` packages using the original installation file - but this means that the package must be downloaded again for uninstallation.
-That's why, for bigger packages, you should use the MSI product GUID in the uninstallation command.
-OCO can automatically find the GUID if you enter the placeholder `$$ProductCode$$` into the uninstallation procedure.
-This requires that Wine with its `msidb` command is installed on your server.
-Alternatively, you can find the GUID by using a method described [here](https://stackoverflow.com/questions/29937568/how-can-i-find-the-product-guid-of-an-installed-msi-setup).
+  - That's why, for bigger packages, you should use the MSI product GUID instead of the MSI file name in the uninstallation command.
+  - OCO can automatically find the GUID if you enter the placeholder `$$ProductCode$$` into the uninstallation procedure, e.g. `msiexec /quiet /x $$ProductCode$$`.
+This requires that Wine with its `msidb.exe` command is installed on your server.
+  - Alternatively, you can find the GUID by using a method described [here](https://stackoverflow.com/questions/29937568/how-can-i-find-the-product-guid-of-an-installed-msi-setup) (e.g. by looking into the Registry below `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall`).
 - additional parameters
   - `/norestart`: prevent automatic restart - if your product needs a restart, you should set this option and use the OCO restart feature ("post action") instead
   - `MY_PROP="myValue"`: custom software-specific properties - please contact the MSI package software vendor for a list of supported options